 Difference between a low-end dive watch and a high-end dive watch

 There is a big difference between a low-end dive watch and a high-end watch.
 But is the difference huge enough to justify spending a price difference of 10x, 20x, and sometimes 50x?
-If you’re on a tight budget, the answer is NO. This is not one of those cases where spending more money on a luxury product is a better way to spend it.
+If you’re on a tight budget, the answer is NO. This is not one of those cases where spending more money on a luxury product is a better way.

 The reason is that dive watches were a luxury worn only by the wealthy for decades.
 Even today, people wear it to express their high social status.
 What you pay for a luxury watch isn’t the cost of its features; it’s the cost of its condition and iconic appearance.